load, loading, loaded

 load (verb), loads; loaded; loading

-1. To put a quantity of something in or on another thing or person: The delivery man was loading his vehicle with packages.
+1. To put a quantity of something in or on another thing or person: The delivery man was loading his vehicle with packages when the accident happened.

 Fidel and his wife, Petra, loaded up the car for their vacation and drove off early the next morning.